-Upon request, all material in the official personnel file of any Employee may be inspected by the affected Employee.
-At the employee's request, disciplinary material except in extreme cases like discrimination and harassment policy violations, shall be removed from the personnel file two (2) years or thereafter from the date the material was entered, and provided that the employee has received no other disciplinary action.
+Upon employee's request, current records of any disciplinary action shall be removed from personnel file after a 24-month period from the date of issuance, except when there are other disciplinary notices of similar or related nature in which case all related notices shall be invalid after 24-month period from the date of the most recent notice.
+Upon written request from the employee, the supervisor may have invalid documents removed from their file.
 At the employee's request, extreme cases like discrimination and harassment policy violations shall be removed from the personnel file four (4) years from the date the material was entered provided that the employee has received no other violations.
 A written record of an oral reprimand may be included in the personnel file as disciplinary material subject to the restrictions specified in this article.